 The family found a polite excuse to leave shortly thereafter.
 God forbid they linger in the dreaded stick-wielding-sweet-imbibing-dog-macking house.

 Here's the thing, people.
 We like to live.
 We get out there and we get messy and dirty and sometimes we get hurt.
 But we enjoy every second of it.

 I will not have my children look back on their lives and remember a slew of antibacterial wipes and a series of motherly “No”s.
-And I won’t judge other parents who do it differently than me.
+And I won't judge other parents who do it differently than me.
 We all have our reasons for the parenting styles we choose.
-I’m all about freedom and expression and the beauty of the ungraceful moments, largely because I grew up in a rigid home with stifling rules.
+I'm all about freedom and expression and the beauty of the ungraceful moments, largely because I grew up in a rigid home with stifling rules.
+It took ages for me to break free of that overbearing presence and embrace who I really am at my core.
 Other parents have grown up differently and responded accordingly.
-I like learning from them and commiserating together, and I hope one day we can find our perfect playmate pals.
+I like learning from them and commiserating together, and I really do hope that one day we can find our perfect playmate pals.

-In the meantime, we’ll just keep having our epic failures.
+In the meantime, I guess we'll just keep having our epic failures.